 Chiropractic is a profession with a wide variety of practice philosophies and techniques, which makes it a challenge to select a chiropractor who is most compatible for an individual.
 Because the chiropractic treatment includes hands-on procedures, consideration must be given for both the preference of treatment style as well as the rapport with the chiropractor.

-This article outlines 6 key areas to ask questions to a chiropractor and provides guidelines for what to expect with chiropractic care.
-It also highlights some red flags that may indicate questionable approaches by a chiropractor.
+This article outlines questions to ask when interviewing a doctor of chiropractic and provides guidelines for what to expect of chiropractic care.
+It also highlights some red flags that may indicate questionable treatment and/or practice management approaches.

 In This Article:

 One place to start is to ask a primary care physician, physical therapist, or spine specialist for recommendations of chiropractors who they view as competent and trustworthy.
 One way to phrase this question is: "If someone in your family needed a chiropractor, who would you recommend?"
 However, many medical professionals lack regular interaction with chiropractors and therefore may not be able to provide a recommendation.

 It also helps to ask friends, co-workers, and neighbors for recommendations.
 While these recommendations can be valuable, keep in mind that one person's definition of the best chiropractor may be quite different from another person's definition.
 It is important to find a chiropractor who can meet an individual's specific needs.

 In general, a chiropractor who is recommended by multiple people is likely to be reliable.